-- Historic Homes/Mansions
+- Historic Homes/Mansions Type

 - 1 to 2 hours Time to Spend

-This mansion -- the former home of Captain Frederick Pabst (of beer fame) -- was just one of a few dozen fancy homes that lined what was then known as "Grand Avenue" (so named for its wealthy residents and their grand homes).
+Pabst Mansion — the former home of captain Frederick Pabst (of beer fame) — was just one of a few dozen lavish estates that lined what was then Grand Avenue (so named for its wealthy residents and their impressive homes).
 Built in 1892, the home became a bastion for the luxe life.
 Costing $254,614 (or more than $32 million in today's money) to construct, the elaborate mansion includes a carriage house, a pavillion, a greenhouse and a main residence — which boasts 66 rooms, 14 fireplaces and more than a dozen hidden compartments.